 Cohesity supports both file-based and block-based objects including VMDKs, VHDs, as well as physical and database objects.

 With MegaFile, backups are dramatically faster.
 This is particularly evident when backing up multi-terabyte files.
 When backing up a 2TB file to an 8-node cluster, for example, MegaFile creates eight segments and ingests each of these data chunks in parallel across the Cohesity cluster.
 For this file, MegaFile decreases backup times by up to 8x.

 For many customers, particularly large organizations with significant amounts of data, MegaFile has tangible results.
-A Fortune Global 500 leader in power management, Schneider Electric has more than 300TB of data under management, growing at >12 percent per year.
+A Fortune Global 500 leader in power management, has more than 300TB of data under management, growing at >12 percent per year.
 With their previous backup product, backups took more than 40 hours.
-Predicated on unique architectural components such as MegaFile, Cohesity was able to reduce backup times significantly for Schneider Electric: from 40 hours to less than 1 hour.
+Predicated on unique architectural components such as MegaFile, Cohesity was able to reduce backup times significantly from 40 hours to less than 1 hour.

 The same benefits of MegaFile are applicable for restores as well.
 With MegaFile, restores are dramatically faster, even for large, multi-terabyte files.
 This helps reduce downtime and helps you meet SLAs such as ensuring higher uptime for your teams.

 For many organizations, strictly adhering to SLAs is critical.
 Consider Riverside Healthcare, a healthcare system serving patients in five counties in Illinois.
 Riverside Healthcare backs up more than 3PB of data, including Epic and CPAC systems, 400+ SQL Server and other databases, 300+ VMs, and 18 physical servers.
 With MegaFile, Cohesity has enabled Riverside Healthcare to restore 3TB of their Epic EHR data in under four hours, beating the recommended SLA of four hours for 1TB—a performance boost of 3x.